mitranim/wordplay/readme.md

 existence of "think" implies existence of "thickk" (and if you don't get it, you're _thickk_ and need to _think_!) © M

-fictionary (has definitions for made up things) © LR
+fictionary (has definitions for made up things) © VA

 existence of "discover" implies existence of "discunder" © M